Connecting data sources will unify your operations, but the process can often be challenging.

 Scheduled data synchronisation is more commonly used, providing regular updates at specified intervals where ongoing API requests for real-time updates are unnecessary.

-An event-driven sync is a third option, which involves triggered data updates from a defined action.
+An event-driven sync is a third option involving triggered data updates from a defined action, such as a newly created record.

 An appropriate sync method and schedule, aligned with your business needs, will ensure smooth operations and maintain data consistency.